dmitrypol/dmitrypol.github.io/_posts/2015-11-15-dynamic-fields.md

 end
 {% endhighlight %}

-But how do you read/write these dynamic attributes in code?
+But how do you read/write these dynamic attributes from your code?
 To do that we created a new model which describes these dynamic attributes:

 {% highlight ruby %}
 class DynamicAttributes
   include Mongoid::Document
+  embedded_in :store
-  embedded_in :store    # there is inverse **embeds_many: dynamic_attributes** defined in Store model
+  # there is inverse embeds_many: dynamic_attributes defined in Store model
   field :name,                  type: String field :html_control,          type: String # this could be input, boolean or select ... end
 {% endhighlight %}